Here's a round-up of the stories that have topped the news in politics today...

 The charity's UK director Kate Allen said:

-During her meeting in Washington, Theresa May must not flinch from telling the president some basic truths about the complete unacceptability of authorising a return to the use of waterboarding and other torture, or indeed of keeping Guantanamo open.
+Quote Message: During her meeting in Washington, Theresa May must not flinch from telling the president some basic truths about the complete unacceptability of authorising a return to the use of waterboarding and other torture, or indeed of keeping Guantanamo open.
 While trade and security are likely to be top of her agenda in Washington, Mrs May shouldn't shy away from the human rights issues that are already looming large in the first week of the Trump presidency."

 BBC News Channel